 - Financial Planner or accountant $60+ per hour

-Divorce isn’t cheap and the consequences of trying to save a little money now can sometime cost you more down the road.
-With many divorces you only get one shot to create an agreement that you will have to live with for many years.
-Issues like spousal support can rarely be modified; and child support and custody arrangements are challenging to modify once the parenting plan has been finalized.
+Divorce isn’t cheap and the consequences of trying to save a little money now can sometimes cost you more down the road.
+With many divorces, you only get one shot to create an agreement that you will have to live with for many years.